nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 01.md

 I don't have to do anything?
 Correct.
 Good.
 Excellent.
 So you again, you're just kinda taking taking, stock of of what's going on, At you know, as you finish off this combat, it's only been a few seconds since you since you landed, and you start hearing people calling down, from the from the ceiling.

-Cahir, Awol, Karsten, Samir, are you alright?
+Cahir, Awol, Karsten, Simear, are you alright?
 Looking up, you see, a few heads poking poking, out, looking looking down the hole.
 Again, like, the area itself is, like, there's scorch marks all over the place, signs of explosions.
 There's more undead, that are that are dead, undead, and more goblins than than these.
 These were just the ones that survived the initial, the initial, event.